JadCombreau/Canonical_intake_Initialization/UpdateMonitoring.md

 All the __Update Monitoring__ box is written in Python.
 ### What the box does ?

-This part of the "Check & Read XML" Workflow is for, but, as its name suggests, to verify and read the input XML file of the Workflow.
-We must therefore retrieve the values that interest us.

-First, we must check the structure of the XML input file by running the XSD specific to this type of XML and in the specific case of this Workflow.
-We will therefore have to indicate the path to the XSD file.

-In the case of this Workflow (Canonical Intake), we need to retrieve the values for the number and the name of the configurations, the number of treatments, the frequencies as well as the name of the post-processing process.
-This list is not exhaustive.

-__Check & Read XML__ box is preceded by the __Create Folders__ box, which consist in the repository creation (contained in the *namesOfFolder* agregate) and followed by the __Get Mesh & Models Frequencies__ box which consist in the recovery of the linear frequencies and the mesh frequencies (this is just linear frequencied to which we applied a step)
+This script allows to update the status of the workflow and to pass the finished parts in "finished", it allows to modify the XML file directly (using of the Python language DOM API - Document Object Model) which allows you to access the tree structure of an XML file and thus read or modify the nodes and information that interest us.

+__Update Monitoring__ box is preceded by the __Copy Init__ box which consists in copying the folder from our Job folder (after modifications) into the Numacous folder.
+This is the last box of the Initialization part.

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733988-401e8b00-3b99-11ea-9015-013f4ee6d3d6.jpeg)
 ----------------------------